rapid7/metasploit-framework/dev/Metasploit-Development-Environment.md

   postgresql postgresql-contrib libpq-dev
 ````

-Note that this does **not** include an appropriate text editor or IDE, nor does it include the Ruby interpreter itself.
+Note that this does **not** include an appropriate text editor or IDE, nor does it include the Ruby interpreter.
 We'll get to that in a second.

 <h2 id="rvm">Getting Ruby</h2>

 Most (all?) standard distributions of Ruby are lacking in one regard or another.
 Lucky for all of us, Wayne Seguin's RVM has been getting steadily more excellent in providing several proven Ruby interpreters.
-Visit [https://rvm.io/](https://rvm.io/) to read up on it, or just trust that it'll all work out with a simple:
+Visit [https://rvm.io/](https://rvm.io/) to read up on it or just trust that it'll all work out with a simple:

 ````bash
 $ curl -L get.rvm.io | bash -s stable
 ````

-Followed by
+Followed by:

 ````bash
 $ source ~/.rvm/scripts/rvm